 So, as a discussion starter, I’m going to list a few of my favorite movie moments.
 I reserve the right to think of more later, edit my post and pretend I thought of that from the start!
 Here are some of my favorites, in no particular order.

 1) A Few Good Men – the final courtroom scene.
 Already discussed that one.
+There’s a little too much Jack Nicholson dialogue to link to a scene!

 2) The “O Captain, my Captain” scene from “Dead Poets Society” in which the boys defy the headmaster, stand on their desks and thank Robin William’s character as he leaves.